breezefront/breezefront.com/collections/_essentials/about.md

 # Welcome to Breeze Docs

 👋 Hello there!
-We are the [swissup team](https://github.com/swissup) and we develop top-notch Magento modules and themes.
+We are the [Swissup team](https://github.com/swissup) and we develop top-notch Magento modules and themes.
 As every responsible developer we want to see how our products help merchants to increase sales and improve various aspects of the store.
 The crusial aspect --- is a **store performance.**